scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 has already received some open-source contributions, and the Scala Center will work hard to ensure that these contributions are seen through to completion, as we experiment with effective ways to improve the output from the compiler through a screenreader.
+This work will be not be tied to any particular choice of screenreader technology or editor.

 This also presents an interesting area of research for improving the ergonomics of programming in an advanced statically-typed language for blind and partially-sighted users, which is by no means a "solved problem", and offers much room for improvement.

 Most of the work the Scala Center does contributes small differences to the